Music Rights and Royalties

 Performing and reproduction rights apply to music authors, music publishers, music performers and phonogram producers, but the rights are different and associated with different things.

-Music authors, i.e. composers, lyricists as well as arrangers and translators, if any, have copyright to musical works: compositions, lyrics, arrangements and translations.
+Music authors, composers, lyricists as well as arrangers and translators, have copyright to musical works: compositions, lyrics, arrangements and translations.

 For the sake of clarity, the term recording right is used hereinafter for related, neighbouring, recording or master rights, the term recording is used for audio recordings and the term phonogram producer refers to the record company, unless stated otherwise.